Sadia2255/fresh-bite/README.md

 - **MongoDB Integration**: Food items, user data, and cart contents are stored and managed using MongoDB.
 - **API Testing**: The project supports API testing through Thunder Client to ensure that all backend functionalities, like login, food listing, and cart updates, work as expected.

-## Time Spent Developing
-This project took approximately 15 hours to develop, with time spent on both backend and frontend functionality, database integration, and testing.

 ## Running the Project

 ### Option 1: Live Deployment